tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 [base node]s have the following **required** reponsibilities:

-1. MUST check if a newly received block for cut-through.
+1. MUST check if a newly received block for [cut-through].
 If a block contains already spent outputs, reject that block.